akveo/react-native-ui-kitten/docs/assets/articles/theme.md

 ```

 This code defines base font size and also font sizes for different semantic values like *small*, *large* etc. Our *rk-components*
 use this theme values.
-So for example `RkButton` with predefined `rkType` small will use *small* value as font size for content.
+So, for example `RkButton` with predefined `rkType` small will use *small* value as a font size for the content.

 ### Overriding Theme